 Never talk badly about your competition in public.
 It just makes you look unprofessional and untrustworthy.
 If you want to win over the clients of your competition, give them a call and assess whether their needs are being met.
 If they aren’t, explain how you do things differently.

 Don’t flat out ignore your competition.
-Use information you gather about them to improve how you do business.
+Use the information you gather about them to improve how you do business.
 Use that information to set yourself apart.

 The bottom line is, be professional, deliver on your promises, and provide awesome customer service and it won’t matter what your competition is doing.
-Your happy customers will take care of you.